 1. The Baptismal Application must be completed.
 (See documents to the right.)

 2. A copy of the birth certificate of the child to be baptized is required by the Church before the baptism.
 This should be brought or mailed to St. Mary’s with the completed application.

 3. Copies of a certificate or a letter as proof that baptism classes were attended by the parents and godparents within the last three years.

 4. Sponsor Covenant form completed by each godparent.
 (See documents to the right.)

-5. For any godparent who is living with someone like husband and wife, we need a copy of their marriage certificate as proof that they are in a valid marriage in the eyes of the Catholic Church.
+5. For any godparent who is living with their significant other/spouse, we need a copy of their marriage certificate as proof that they are in a valid marriage in the eyes of the Catholic Church.